 Who is the audience?

-Your proposal is going to be reviewed by one or more experts in your field, such as a professor at a different university.
-While they may not be doing work in exactly the same area as you, they will be chosen to review your proposal because they are well qualified to make a judgment on the quality of the proposed research project.
-Therefore, you want to give as much detail as possible in the first two sections of your proposal to adequately convey to the reviewer(s) that you have thought about this project and that you have the knowledge to carry it out.
+Your proposal will be reviewed by at least two external experts in the field(s) covered in the application.
+These reviewers will be active researchers who have been chosen to review your proposal because they are well qualified to make a judgment on the quality of the proposed research project.
+Therefore, you want to provide sufficient detail in your proposal to adequately convey to the reviewers that you have thought about this project and that you have the knowledge to carry it out.
 If your proposal is either misunderstood or misinterpreted, this is a clear sign it is poorly written.
-As the grant writer, it is your task to clearly make the case for the value and feasibility of the study.
+As the proposal writer, it is your task to clearly make the case for the value and feasibility of your research project.

 What type of proposal is this?

 This is a research proposal.
 Before beginning to write this application make sure you clearly know what your research question is.
-This isn’t a consulting proposal.
+This is not a consulting proposal or a proposal for a development project.
 You are not simply helping your industry/organization partner to achieve a task.
-You are looking to expand the knowledge base in an area which is relevant to both your industry/organizational partner and the academic community.
+You are looking to expand the knowledge base in an area that is relevant to both your industry/organizational partner and the academic community.
+For more information about eligible research for Mitacs Accelerate, see www.mitacs.ca/programs/accelerate/who-eligible

 How long should my proposal be?